Things to do in Seville in 1 day

 Qué ver en Sevilla - Alcázar

-Capilla de los Marineros (Triana)
+Visit the Capilla de los Marineros (Triana)

 In the heart of the Triana neighbourhood, the headquarters of the Hermandad de la Esperanza de Triana brotherhood stands as the temple of the Marineros.
 Next to the banks of the Guadalquivir, the Chapel houses the Esperanza de Triana, as devout as the Macarena, as well as the Cristo de las Tres Caídas (Christ of the Three Fallen).
 Next to the chapel is the Museo de la Hermandad, where you can buy some souvenirs.

-Church of El Salvador
+go to the Church of El Salvador

 Located just a few minutes from the Town Hall, this is a collegiate church to visit in Seville, whose construction is also linked to the Muslim period.
 Built in the Roman period, it was the first aljama of the city (until the construction of the aljama Mayor of the Cathedral).
 After the arrival of the Christians, they reconverted the temple, changing the orientation and distribution, but respecting the spaces.

-Alcazar of Seville
+explore the Alcazar of Seville

 alcazar sevilla head